MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-is-the-cdm-storage-structure-for-analytical-dataflows.md

-In addition to the metadata file, inside the dataflow folder, there are other subfolders.
-Dataflow stores the data of each entity inside a sub-folder with the entity's name on it.
+In addition to the metadata file, there are other subfolders inside the dataflow folder.
+A dataflow stores the data of each entity inside a subfolder with the entity's name on it.
 An entity’s data might be split into multiple data partitions stored in CSV format.

-## How can you see or access CDM folders?
+## How can you see or access Common Data Model folders?

-If you are using dataflows with storage provided by the product it was created in you won't have access to those folders directly.
-In such cases, getting data from the dataflows requires using the Power Platform Dataflow connector available in the Get Data experience in Power BI, Power Apps and Dynamics 35 Customer Insights products or in the Power BI Desktop.
+If you're using dataflows with storage provided by the product it was created in, you won't have access to those folders directly.
+In such cases, getting data from the dataflows requires using the Power Platform Dataflow connector available in the Get Data experience in Power BI, Power Apps, and Dynamics 35 Customer Insights products, or in Power BI Desktop.